 How Network For Animals is working to put an end to the cruelty

-Network for Animals is doing whatever it can to help conservationists put an end to the ruthless and unnecessary slaughter of African animals.
+Network for Animals is doing whatever it can to put an end to the ruthless and unnecessary slaughter of African animals.

 In South Africa, Network for Animals is playing an important role in the war against rhinoceros and elephant poaching.
-Network for Animals has supplied funding for ranger patrols and has ‘adopted’ a canine unit of seven anti-poaching sniffer and tracker dogs working to combat poaching in the Kruger National Park.
-The dogs are in the front line, fighting poachers who infiltrate the park’s border from neighbouring Mozambique.
-Network pays all veterinary and food costs for the brave dogs.
+Network for Animals has supplied funding for ranger patrols and for a canine anti-poaching units in the Kruger National Park and the Addo National Park.

 Network for Animals has also cared for the victims of the poaching epidemic, supplying high protein feed to rear eight rhino babies whose mothers were slaughtered for their horns.